Immigration and visa services

 Q. Can the University help me to make my new visa application?

 If you are an international student already registered at the University and are applying for your Student Visa from within the UK you can use the ‘Check and Send’ scheme.
 This scheme ensures your Student Visa application and supporting documents are correct before being submitted to the Home Office.

-We can advise you on filling-in the application form, correct any mistakes that might delay or create problems with your application and manage the flow of documents that the Home Office will send to you.
+We can advise you on filling-in the application form, correct any mistakes that might delay or create problems with your application.
 This scheme is designed to reduce the risk of your application being refused and to take the stress out of the application process for you.

 Q. How long will it take to receive my new visa?

 Whether you apply for your new visa individually or via the University’s ‘Check and Send’ scheme, the average processing time to receive your new visa is six - eight weeks (if you use the standard service).
 Please note, this timeframe can increase significantly during August, September and October.

 Q. Can I extend my Student Visa to attend Graduation?

 Q. How do I apply for a Standard Visitor Visa to attend the Graduation Ceremony?

 You can make an application for a Standard Visitor Visa though the Home Office website.

 There are no strict financial requirements you need to meet for the Standard Visitor Visa but you must be able to show that you have sufficient personal funds to be able to support yourself for your trip.
-It is advisable to use the Home Office Student Visa maintenance requirement(s) as a guide and where possible meet this level of funds.
+It is advisable to use the Home Office Student Visa maintenance requirement(s) as a guide.

 Please note: You must be outside of the UK to apply for this visa or your application will be refused.